SPRING? IT’S THE WAY FORWARD…

 So the February course is £7,900 instead of £8,900.
 It’s a big saving.

-Which is why the accommodation gets cheaper – and the February course benefits from that.
-The spring sales usually kick off during late February so there are also a few extra bargains to be found in the shops…
+The spring sales usually kick off during late February so there are also a few extra bargains to be found in the shops, too…

 So if you want to work on your skiing (and your tan), become a better skier and maybe plan to work full-time teaching next season, then the February course could be perfect for you.